Most Walkable Neighborhoods in Tampa

 Picture a walkable neighborhood.
 You lose weight each time you walk to the grocery store.
-You stumble home from last call without waiting for a cab.
+You stumble home from last call without calling an Uber.
 You spend less money on your car—or you don’t own a car.
 When you shop, you support your local economy.
 You talk to your neighbors.
 This is South Tampa!

 What makes a neighborhood walkable?